teddyf/slogo_team16/API_CELLSOCIETY.md

 The goal of the project is to create a compiler and graphical interface for the SLogo language.
 The project must be capable of accepting user input nad displaying the graphical result of an algorithm coded in SLogo.

-Design Overview
+###Design Overview

-Classes: (Aninda & Teddy & later Lucy hopefully) Syntax Package: Translation/Mapping class, maps commands to another command that is comprehensible by our project
+###Classes: (Aninda & Teddy & later Lucy hopefully)
-Translator: Translates parsed input into
+Syntax Package - Translation/Mapping class, maps commands to another command that is comprehensible by our project Translator - translates parsed input into
-Parser: Parses the user input line by line and returns an array of the words Turtle - stores information about the turtle (position, orientation, color, etc.)
+Parser - parses the user input line by line and returns an array of the words Turtle - stores information about the turtle (position, orientation, color, etc.)
-UpdateTurtle - master class: updates properties of the turtle MoveTurtle - extends UpdateTurtle and contains methods to update the position and orientation of a turtle SLogoLanguage - Creates the object that represents the language (handles strings, ints, and special characters)
+UpdateTurtle - master class: updates properties of the turtle MoveTurtle - extends UpdateTurtle and contains methods to update the position and orientation of a turtle SLogoLanguage - creates the object that represents the language (handles strings, ints, and special characters)

-FrontEnd: (Lucy) (Jordan)
+###FrontEnd: (Lucy) (Jordan)
 DisplayTurtle - displays turtle image in UI TurtleInterface - contract to define turtle behavior Animate - move the turtle graphically
 Listener

-APIs:
+###APIs:
 public void updateTurtle(String command): Updates the turtle based on command public String[] parseCommand(String command): Parses the command into a HashMap of the lines Ie.